davidalami/davidalami.github.io/_posts/2024-10-19-medical-computer-vision.markdown

 - **Continuous Monitoring**: Integrating AI with wearable devices to monitor blood glucose levels in real-time and provide actionable insights.

-*Originally inspired by: "Computer Vision Based Healthcare System for Identification of Diabetes & Its Types Using AI" published in [Scalable Computing: Practice and Experience](https://doi.org/10.1016/j.measen.2023.100751).*
+*Originally inspired by: "Computer Vision Based Healthcare System for Identification of Diabetes & Its Types Using AI" published in [Measurement: Sensors](https://doi.org/10.1016/j.measen.2023.100751).*